-- our plans and expectations regarding our commercialization activities for SKYSONA, ZYNTEGLO, and LYFGENIA, as well as any future approved products and the timing or success thereof, including expectations regarding our network of qualified treatment centers; - the initiation, timing, progress and results of our preclinical and clinical studies, and our research and development programs; - our ability to advance product candidates into, and successfully complete, clinical studies; - our ability to obtain adequate financing to fund our operations and to execute on our strategy; - · our expectations and projections regarding the sufficiency of our cash and cash equivalents to fund our operations; - our ability to establish and scale commercial viral vector and drug product manufacturing capabilities, and to ensure adequate supply of our viral vectors and drug products, and our plans and expectations regarding our manufacturing activities; - the timing or likelihood of regulatory filings and marketing approvals for our product candidates and our plans and expectations relating thereto; - our ability to obtain adequate pricing and reimbursement of any approved products; - · the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations and licenses; - developments relating to our competitors and our industry; - the impact of the general economic conditions and uncertainties; - our ability to mitigate the commercial, reputational and regulatory risks to our business that may arise as a consequence of the restatement of our financial statements; - the estimated charges and expenses related to, and anticipated benefits from, our restructuring action; - our ability to comply with Nasdaq continued listing rules; - our ability to comply with covenants in our loan agreement; - · our ability to remediate the material weakness in our internal control over financial reporting; and - other risks and uncertainties, including those listed under Part II, Item 1A.
+- our plans and expectations regarding our commercialization activities for SKYSONA, ZYNTEGLO, and LYFGENIA, as well as any future approved products and the timing or success thereof, including expectations regarding our network of qualified treatment centers; - the initiation, timing, progress and results of our preclinical and clinical studies, and our research and development programs; - our ability to advance product candidates into, and successfully complete, clinical studies; - our ability to obtain adequate financing to fund our operations and to execute on our strategy; - our expectations and projections regarding the sufficiency of our cash and cash equivalents to fund our operations; - our ability to establish and scale commercial viral vector and drug product manufacturing capabilities, and to ensure adequate supply of our viral vectors and drug products, and our plans and expectations regarding our manufacturing activities; - the timing or likelihood of regulatory filings and marketing approvals for our product candidates and our plans and expectations relating thereto; - our ability to obtain adequate pricing and reimbursement of any approved products; - the implementation of our business model, strategic plans for our business, product candidates and technology; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates and technology; - estimates of our expenses, future revenues, capital requirements and our needs for additional financing; - the potential benefits of strategic collaboration agreements and our ability to enter into strategic arrangements; - our ability to maintain and establish collaborations and licenses; - developments relating to our competitors and our industry: - the impact of the general economic conditions and uncertainties; - our ability to mitigate the commercial, reputational and regulatory risks to our business that may arise as a consequence of the restatement of our financial statements; - our ability to comply with Nasdaq continued listing rules; - · our ability to remediate the material weakness in our internal control over financial reporting; and - other risks and uncertainties, including those listed under Part II, Item 1A.
 Risk Factors.